starkinfra/sdk-java/README.md

 - The `page` function gives you full control over the API pagination.
 With each function call, you receive up to 100 results and the cursor to retrieve the next batch of elements.
 This allows you to stop your queries and pick up from where you left off whenever it is convenient.
-When there are no more elements to be retrieved, the returned cursor will be `None`.
+When there are no more elements to be retrieved, the returned cursor will be `null`.

 ```java
 import com.starkinfra.*;